Understanding the ways cult leaders gain and maintain power

 May we all learn to identify healthy leaders, healthy people, and healthy relationships.

-May we all become free.
+May we all become free, and in turn, free others.

 This post originally appeared on my Facebook page.